 Screen Spaces, a geography of moving image is an exhibition and lecture program within the For the Record series from 1 to 7 December 2018 in New York.

-Responding to the relationship between video and the construction of the public sphere, Screen Spaces will present ten site-specific installations in Lower Manhattan, and takes place at Anthology Film Archives, Are.na, the Bamboo Garden, Baxter St at The Camera Club of New York, the Emily Harvey Foundation, MATHEW NYC, Rhizome at ON CANAL, Seward Educational Campus, Spring Mart Bodega, and Whooden Collective.
-Free and open to the public, Screen Spaces will transform its sites into temporal, urban viewing, recording and broadcasting stations, and nodes in a scrolling geography across the city.
+Responding to the relationship between video and the construction of the public sphere, Screen Spaces presented ten site-specific installations in Lower Manhattan, and took place at Anthology Film Archives, Are.na, the Bamboo Garden, Baxter St. at The Camera Club of New York, the Emily Harvey Foundation, MATHEW NYC, Rhizome at ON CANAL, Seward Educational Campus, Spring Mart Bodega, and Whooden Collective.
+Free and open to the public, Screen Spaces transformed its sites into temporal, urban viewing, recording and broadcasting stations, and nodes in a scrolling geography across the city.